byron-ezez/ap-csa-2026-frqs/question-2/README.md

 # Question 2
-My amazing solution to frq 2
+My solution to frq 2 with comments explaining the code